liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 {@snipm dsl/ArithmeticBuilder.java}{\*}

 As you can see, this method receives as an argument the current contents of the object stack maintained by the `GrammarObjectBuilder` object.
+It is up to each method to pop and push objects from the stack, in order to recursively create the desired object at the end.
+This process can also be illustrated graphically, as in the following picture.

+{@img doc-files/dsl/Rule-num.png}{A graphical representation of the stack manipulations for rule `<num>`.}{.4}

+To the left-hand side of the schema, a box represents the top of the object stack when the method is called.
+Here, we expect the stack to contain a String object with a numerical value *n*.
+The right-hand side of the stack represent the content of the object stack after the method returns.
+Here, we can see that the String at top of the stack has been popped, and replaced by a `Constant` object with the value *n*.
+The stack may contain other objects below, but they are not relevant to the application of this method.
+For the sake of clarity, the grammar rule and case corresponding to this operation are often written next to the schema.

 What remains to be done is to signal to the object builder that this method should be called whenever a `<num>` tree node is visited.
 This can be done by adding an <!--\index{annotation} annotation-->annotation<!--/i--> <!--\index{Builds@\texttt{\@Builds}} \texttt{pop}-->`@Builds`<!--/i--> to the method, which reads as follows:

 ``` java
 @Builds(rule="<num>")
 ```

 You should place this annotation just above the first line that declares the method signature.

-It is up to each method to pop and push objects from the stack, in order to recursively create the desired object at the end.
-For example, in the grammar above, the code to handle token `add` would look like:
+The operation of this method can also be illustrated graphically as in the following figure.

+Let us now have a look at the code to handle token `add`.

 {@snipm dsl/ArithmeticBuilder.java}{%}

 Since the builder traverses the tree in a postfix fashion, when a parse node for `add` is visited, the object stack should already contain the `Function` objects created from its two operands.
+This is illustrated by the following schema:

+{@img doc-files/dsl/Rule-add.png}{A graphical representation of the stack manipulations for rule `<add>`.}{.4}

 As a rule, each method should pop from the stack as many objects as there are tokens in the corresponding case in the grammar.
 For example, the rule for `add` has three tokens, and so the method handling `<add>` pops three objects.
 In particular, the third line of the method pops and immediately discards an object from the stack, which corresponds to the "+" string that is present in the rule for `<add>`.
 Notice how, since we are operating on a stack, objects are popped in the reverse order that they appear in the corresponding rule in the grammar.

 For the sake of completion, let us write a method that handles the rule for the `<sbt>` non-terminal symbol:

 {@snipm dsl/ArithmeticBuilder.java}{!}

+{@img doc-files/dsl/Rule-sbt.png}{A graphical representation of the stack manipulations for rule `<sbt>`.}{.4}

 We are now ready to use the object builder we just created.
 Parsing an expression and using the resulting `Function` object can be done in a few lines, as the code below illustrates.